Clara Ingram Judson: Life

 Clara Ingram was born on May 4, 1879, in Logansport, Indiana, and married James McIntosh Judson in 1901.
 Her first book was Flower Fairies, published in 1915.
 She wrote 19 volumes in the Mary Jane series, between 1918 and 1939.
-She was a runner-up for the Newbery Medal three times, in 1951 for Abraham Lincoln, Friend of the People, in 1954 for Theodore Roosevelt, Fighting Patriot, both about US presidents; and in 1957 for Mr. Justice Holmes, about Oliver Wendell Holmes Jr.
+She earned a Newbery Honor three times: in 1951 and 1953 for her presidential biographies Abraham Lincoln, Friend of the People and Theodore Roosevelt, Fighting Patriot; and in 1957 for Mr. Justice Holmes, about Oliver Wendell Holmes Jr.

 Judson served as the 15th president of the Illinois Woman's Press Association from June 1923 until June 1925.
 She wrote pieces that appeared in Ladies' Home Journal, Child Life, The American, and The American Legion Weekly.

 Her homemaking economics features over radio station WLS in Chicago debuted in 1928, making her one of the first women "on the air".

 She died on May 24, 1960, in Evanston, Illinois, shortly before she would have received the Children's Literature Legacy Award.

 The Clara Ingram Judson Award from the Society of Midland Authors, recognizing the most creative writing for children in the midwestern United States, is named after her.